docker/compose/docs/reference/compose.md

  ✔ DRY-RUN MODE -  Container nginx-golang-mysql-backend-1                                Started                                                                                                                                           0.0s
  ✔ DRY-RUN MODE -  Container nginx-golang-mysql-proxy-1                                  Started                                     Started
 ```
-You could see that the first step will be to pull the image defined by `db` service, then build the `backend` service.
+From the example above, you can see that the first step is to pull the image defined by `db` service, then build the `backend` service.
-After that, containers will be created, the `db` service started and the `backend` and `proxy` will wait until `db` service is healthy to start.
+Next, the containers are created.
+The `db` service is started, and the `backend` and `proxy` wait until the `db` service is healthy before starting.

-The Dry Run mode is not supported by all commands, especially by the command which doesn't change the state of a Compose stack
+Dry Run mode does not currently work with all commands.
+In particular, you cannot use Dry Run mode with a command that doesn't change the state of a Compose stack
 such as `ps`, `ls`, `logs` for example.

 Here the list of commands supporting `--dry-run` flag: